 - 1. An institute wishing to issue binding negative advice regarding the continuation of studies must make provisions that allow for, among other things, a student's personal circumstances and which are aimed at guaranteeing a student's good progress. - 2.
 Binding negative advice regarding the continuation of studies is valid for a period of 4 years. - 3.
-At the student's request, the institute director may change or withdraw the binding negative advice as referred to in Section 7.8b(3) of the WHW.

-- 4. A binding negative advice regarding the continuation of studies refers to the full-time, part-time and dual forms of the study programme, unless otherwise stated. - 5.
+At the student's request, the institute director change the period or give permission for a student to reenrol in spite of the binding negative advice as referred to in Section 7.8b(3) of the WHW. - 4.
+A binding negative advice regarding the continuation of studies refers to the full-time, part-time and dual forms of the study programme, unless otherwise stated. - 5.
 Each binding negative advice regarding the continuation of studies must expressly state that the binding negative advice only refers to the study programme mentioned and the study programmes that have a common foundation year (see article 32).
 Each binding negative advice regarding the continuation of studies comes with a referral to either another study programme, the student counsellor or the study choice advisor.